TomArcher/technical-blog/content/posts/rain-paradox/index.md

 ---

-> *“If it's raining, will you stay drier by walking or running through it?”*
+> *"If it's raining, will you stay drier by walking or running through it?"*

 ---

-At the time, I didn’t have the skills to simulate the problem properly.
+At the time, I didn't have the skills to simulate the problem properly.
 It became one of the first exercises that nudged me toward a lifelong fascination with modeling the real world through code.
-The problem wasn’t about recursion or memory management.
+The problem wasn't about recursion or memory management.
 It was about **getting wet**, and **how fast you move through falling rain**.

 ---

-### The Thought Experiment
+## The Thought Experiment

 Imagine you're 500 feet from shelter.
-It’s raining.
+It's raining.
 No umbrella.
 You have two options:

 * **Walk** - exposes you to more rain from above.
-* **Run** - reduce vertical exposure but increase the number of raindrops hitting your front.
+* **Run** - reduces vertical exposure but increases the number of raindrops hitting your front.

 Which gets you wetter?